At Seeds of Hope, our mission is simple: To provide nutritional assistance to our neighbors as a tangible expression of Christ's love.

 INFORMATION ON PROOF OF BENEFITS

-In order to qualify for the food provided to us through USDA, you must present one (1) of following every month when you check in at the Food Bank: a.
+In order to qualify for the food provided to us through USDA, you must present proof of participation in one (1) of the following programs every month when you check in at the Food Bank: a.
 SNAP (previously called Food Stamps) b.
 SSI (Supplemental Security Income) c.
 LIHEAP (Low Income Energy Assistance Program) d.
 Families First If you do not have this proof or do not participate in any of these programs, you may still qualify for USDA foods.
 This can be determined by providing a verbal declaration of your total household income at the time of check-in.

 We do not share your information with any other agency except where required when reporting our monthly distribution activity to Second Harvest of Middle Tennessee and USDA.
 We do not make or keep copies of any benefit letters or cards.